A Kapha-Pacifying Approach to Fitness

 Exceptionally Balancing Activities

 As you might imagine, the exercise itself isn’t all that matters.
-Any regular influences that help to pacify kapha systemically can help support your overall sense of balance.
-Consider the suggestions below, and if you want more, please explore our resource on creating a Kapha-Pacifying Daily Routine.
+Any regular influences that help invigorate kapha systemically can help support your overall sense of balance.
+Consider the suggestions below, and if you want more, please explore our resource on creating a kapha-balancing daily routine.

 Change Things Up

 In general, kapha benefits from breaks in routine, monotony, and complacency.
 So anywhere that you can intentionally bring some excitement, spontaneity, and playfulness into your day will help balance kapha systemically.

 Wherever you find yourself in a bit of a rut, you can consciously choose to change things up to encourage a return to balance.

 Kapha is very steady and stable by nature and is balanced by invigoration—physical, emotional, and mental.
 You can decide how you invite more stimulation and excitement into your life, but here are some ideas:

 Massaging the body with soft powders (like chickpea or rice flours), balances kapha by stimulating the lymphatic system, encouraging circulation, and liquefying fat.

 It also supports the health of the skin, and lends strength and tone to the tissues of the body.
 You can do this before a shower, or after an oil massage, in which case, it can also help remove excess oil from the skin.

 This ancient practice of abhyanga (self-massage with oil) is a practice in self-love.
 It clams the nervous system, rejuvenates the tissues, encourages circulation, and helps counteract stagnation in the body.
 Consider using Kapha Massage Oil for additional herbal support.